RESOStandards/transport/proposals/rcp-035-single-feeds.md

 # Summary of Changes

-A new field called `FeedType` of type Open Mutli Enum String will be included in every data resource and the `Fields` metadata resource.
+A new field called `FeedTypes` of type Open Mutli Enum String will be included in every data resource and the `Fields` metadata resource.

 This new field will have slightly different meanings when included on data resources vs on the `Fields` metadata resource.

-On data resources, this `FeedType` field will be used by the Data Provider to indicate which "feed" includes the given record.
+On data resources, this `FeedTypes` field will be used by the Data Provider to indicate which "feed" includes the given record.
 For instances, is this record part of an IDX or VOW Feed?

-On the metadata `Fields` resource, the `FeedType` field will indicate which feeds give access to the given field.
-For example, the `StandardStatus` object could have `FeedType` set to `['IDX', 'VOW']` whereas `CloseDate` may be set to `['VOW']` indicating that the `CloseDate` field is not part of the `IDX` feed.
+On the metadata `Fields` resource, the `FeedTypes` field will indicate which feeds give access to the given field.
+For example, the `StandardStatus` object could have `FeedTypes` set to `['IDX', 'VOW']` whereas `CloseDate` may be set to `['VOW']` indicating that the `CloseDate` field is not part of the `IDX` feed.

 <br /><br />